What should I include in my Statement of Purpose?

 On what basis are departmental fellowships offered, and how can I obtain one?

 The number of fellowships offered varies from year to year depending on available funding in the department’s budget.
 Initial fellowships for incoming students are based on merit and diversity (these awards provide financial assistance for entering students whose backgrounds, interests, or goals serve to enhance the level of diversity within the graduate community).
 You are automatically considered for departmental merit-based fellowships when you submit your online graduate application.
 There is no separate application for departmental merit-based fellowships.
-In addition to completion of the appropriate fellowships section of the UC Berkeley Graduate Division online application, submission of the required application components will automatically qualify you for fellowship eligibility.
+In addition to completion of the appropriate Economic Background of the UC Berkeley Graduate Application, submission of the required application components will automatically qualify you for fellowship eligibility.

 Subsequent fellowships are available from DCRP on a competitive basis to those who apply and are based primarily on a need basis.
 We do our best to allocate fellowship funds equitably, with both student need and merit in mind.